ShujaKhalid/TripStory/README.md

 <p class=MsoNormal style='margin-bottom:0in;margin-bottom:.0001pt;text-align:
 justify;line-height:normal'><span lang=EN-IN style='mso-fareast-font-family:
 "Times New Roman";mso-bidi-font-family:"Times New Roman";color:#222222;
-background:white;mso-fareast-language:EN-IN'>The aim of the project- ‘Trip Story’ is to create a Rebus Story (picture story) App that allows children to form their personalized stories by answering a series of questions.
-These questions are designed to be engaging and test the user’s (children age: 4+) creativity.</span><span lang=EN-IN style='mso-fareast-font-family:"Times New Roman";
+background:white;mso-fareast-language:EN-IN'>The aim of the project- Â‘Trip
+StoryÂ’ is to create a Rebus Story (picture story) App that allows children to form their personalized stories by answering a series of questions.
+These questions are designed to be engaging and test the userÂ’s (children age: 4+) creativity.</span><span lang=EN-IN style='mso-fareast-font-family:"Times New Roman";
 mso-bidi-font-family:"Times New Roman";color:black;mso-fareast-language:EN-IN'>
 The App provides a platform for the child to create their own stories with